LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/C/Essentials/2-variables.md

 ---
 title: Variables and data types
 description: How do variables work in C and what data types are there.
-tags: [c, variables, data types, command line arguments, visibility, const, static, define, sizeof]
+tags: [c, variables, data types, command-line arguments, visibility, const, static, define, sizeof]
 ---

 To create a variable you first need a name.
 A variable name must start with a letter or underscore and then be followed by any combination of letters, underscores or digits as long as the name in the end isn't a reserved word like "int".
 Secondly you need a type which defines how the data is stored in memory for example `int` is an integer.
 When writing `int x;` you are declaring a variable which reserves the space in memory to hold the later on assigned value as it knows the amount of bytes the data type of the variable needs.
 Initializing a variable is giving it an initial value.
 This can be done as part of the declaration like for example `int a = 12;`.

-## Basic data types
+## Basic Data Types

 [A basic list of c data types](https://en.wikipedia.org/wiki/C_data_types#Main_types), how much memory they take up but this is very computer and compiler dependant.
 Closly tied to the amount of memory is of course the value range of a variable.
 These ranges can be checked by including [limits.h](https://pubs.opengroup.org/onlinepubs/007904975/basedefs/limits.h.html) for integer values and [float.h](https://pubs.opengroup.org/onlinepubs/007904975/basedefs/float.h.html) for float values (part of the standard library).